 Soy Butter Chocolate Chip Cookies.
 An Allergy Alternative to Peanut Butter Cookies; at last, an allergy free alternative to peanut butter cookies that everyone can enjoy.

-My daughter loves her peanut butter cookies, as do I. My son is not fond of the flavor of peanut butter and my wife has a slight allergy to it so up to this point Olivia and I were the only ones at our house who ate one of my favorite childhood cookies.
+My daughter loves her peanut butter cookies, as do I. My son is not fond of the flavour of peanut butter and my wife has a slight allergy to it so up to this point Olivia and I were the only ones at our house who ate one of my favourite childhood cookies.

 The real test at our house would be the cookies though and they did not disappoint there either.
 Even my non peanut butter liking son liked these cookies which I attribute to the slightly milder flavour.

 I’d call it a pretty successful experiment and I’m interested to see how it works in other recipes like one of my favourite desserts, Frozen Peanut Butter Cup Pie.

 You’ll find many more great ideas like this one in over 200 recipes in our Cookie Category.

 To keep up with the latest home style cooking & baking ideas from Rock Recipes plus daily recipe suggestions from decadent desserts to quick delicious weekday meals, be sure to follow Rock Recipes Facebook Page and follow us on Instagram.

 You might also like:

 - 1/2 cup brown sugar